fernandino143/predictiveScaling/README.md

 Service Memory Utilization = 75%
 Service AutoScaling monitoring: 80%

 Now, as soon as the Container Instance is ready (registered), the other 4 containers will launch.
-This gives "self healing" features to the ECS cluster.
+This gives "self healing" features to the ECS cluster using an Automatic Scaling feature that I believe it would be great.